ss2cp/LeetCode/README.md

 # LeetCode

-This is all of my Practice Codes on LeetCode
+This is a folder of my Practice Codes on LeetCode, with screen shots of the question and my solution in *.py and *.java.